jholleran/calvingcamerareviews/products/long-range-ip-calving-camera-system.md

 </figure>
 <br>

-Simply, connect the IP Camera to one of the Directional Antennas with an Ethernet cable.
-On the house side, connect the other Antenna to your wifi Router.
-Both Directional Antennas are powered with the POE injectors.
-For more information about how to set this type of system see this link: <a href="{{site.baseurl}}/wireless/2015/05/26/ip-wireless-directional-antenns.html">IP Wireless Directional Antennas Setup</a>.
+For more information about how to connect up this type of system see this link: <a href="{{site.baseurl}}/wireless/2015/05/26/ip-wireless-directional-antenns.html">IP Wireless Directional Antennas Setup</a>.

 ###Kit Includes